Acton Technology

 Circuit Function for Applications

-- Shunt measure: These resistors are utilised to gauge and measure the flow of current.
+• Shunt measure: These resistors are used to measure current flow by producing a voltage drop proportional to the current.

-- Strain gauge: Often used in sensors and transducers, these chip resistors are built specifically to measure mechanical strain and deformation in materials.
+• Strain gauge: Commonly used in sensors and transducers, these resistors detect mechanical strain and deformation in materials.

 Termination Lead Types